gigiyy/gigiyy.github.io/_posts/2023-12-25-sofware-design.md

 ### Regarding the potential service candidates

 Now that we've identified all the service candidates, the team often assumes that each of these candidates will eventually evolve into microservices within the system.
 However, it's premature to make such assumptions or decisions at this stage.
-It's crucial to refrain from delving into implementation details too early, as premature optimization or solutioning can be detrimental to software design.
+It's crucial to refrain from delving into implementation details too early, as [premature optimization or solutioning is the root of all evil](https://m.xkcd.com/1691/).

 As per the definition of microservices, they are independent deployable units of the system.
 While some of the service candidates we identified could indeed become a microservice, it's also possible for multiple candidates to be combined into one.
 Techniques like modulith allow for flexible application deployment.
 Unless we have clear insights from past experiences, there's no need to make decisions about how to deploy the service at this early stage.